hudson-and-thames/mlfinlab/docs/source/implementations/sb_bagging.rst

 In sampling section we have shown that sampling should be done by Sequential Bootstrapping.
 SequentiallyBootstrappedBaggingClassifier and SequentiallyBootstrappedBaggingRegressor extend sklearn's BaggingClassifier/Regressor by using Sequential Bootstrapping instead of random sampling.

-In order to build indicator matrix, Triple Barrier Events (samples_info_sets) and price bars used to label training data set should be passed as parameters.
+In order to build indicator matrix we need Triple Barrier Events (samples_info_sets) and price bars used to label training data set.
+That is why samples_info_sets and price bars are input parameters for classifier/regressor.

 .. py:currentmodule:: mlfinlab.ensemble.sb_bagging
 .. automodule:: mlfinlab.ensemble.sb_bagging
-   :members:
+   :members: SequentiallyBootstrappedBaggingClassifier, SequentiallyBootstrappedBaggingRegressor